 That print shop was not exactly what you’d call state-of-the-art.
 Quite the opposite, in fact.
 It was an ancient, run-down relic of a by-gone time.
 It reeked of ink, acetone and darkroom chemicals.

 The big, hand-fed letterpresses were similar to what we had at school, but the type collection was dramatically larger… Row after row of font drawers, each one full of backward letters and punctuation marks just waiting to be magically transformed into wedding invitations, event flyers or business cards.

-I learned the hard way that designers could be extremely meticulous, and that I wasn’t really a talented artist.
+I learned the hard way that graphic designers can be extremely meticulous, and that I’m a better writer than I am an artist.